arthurenockdev/promptcreate/README.md

 4. Use the built-in editor to modify the code
 5. See your changes in real-time in the preview window

-## License
+## Copyright

-MIT License - feel free to use this project for your own purposes!
+ 2024 PromptCreate.
+All rights reserved.
+This is a commercial application.
+Unauthorized copying, modification, distribution, or use of this software is strictly prohibited.